jrbe/2-Coil-Economizer-PCB/README.md

-**This version is not working.
-The transistor is flipped on each channel and the DRV103's seem to be counterfeit.
-Plan is to eventually swap both DRV103's to 556 timers and to a logic ic for input control to reduce cost and simplify the whole project.**
+**This V1.1 version is not working.
+The transistor is flipped on each channel and the DRV103's I got seem to be counterfeit.
+Plan is to eventually swap both DRV103's to 556 timers and to a logic ic for flexible input control to reduce cost, eliminate the DRV issues, and simplify the whole project.**

 # 2 Coil Economizer PCB